prrdee/countries-api-application/README.md

 # Fast Track React app template with TypeScript & Redux
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Search
+You can search countries with name and native names for example Finland and Suomi

+## Sort
+You can sort countries by clicking header for example clicking on Population will sort countries in the table based on population.

+## Add and Remove
+You can add countries to cart and remove from cart

 ## Installation
 You should use either `npm` or `yarn` but not both.
 It's recommeded to use `yarn`